zburdette/AcademicWebsite/content/authors/admin/_index.md

 #- Visitors
 ---

 Zachary Burdette is a PhD candidate in the Security Studies Program at MIT.
-His research focuses on great power politics and U.S. foreign policy.
-Zach is an adjunct staff member at the RAND Corporation, where he works with the Center for Analysis of U.S. Grand Strategy.
+His research focuses on great power politics, the military balance in the Western Pacific, and how states integrate economic and informational tools into security competitions.
+Zach is also an adjunct researcher at the RAND Corporation.
 Prior to MIT, he graduated _summa cum laude_ from Georgetown University with an MA in Security Studies and a BS in Foreign Service.